 Eduardo Vargas, Regional Director, Morrison Express

 Last-mile efficiencies are a team effort among wholesalers, retailers, parcel delivery companies and logistics service suppliers.
 Leading e-commerce players leverage the right combination of technology and customer service to accelerate fulfillment without dramatic cost increase, adding value to the supply chain last mile.
 Explore these successful, innovative and creative fulfillment strategies and their applications across the globe.

 Steve Geary, President, Supply Chain Visions

-Today’s supply chains are complex.
 Customers demand reduced lead times, increased agility, lower costs, with higher service levels.
-And now covid-19 changes everything.
+And now COVID-19 changes everything.
 This track will explore risk mitigation, supply chain resilience, and strategic adaptability in an uncertain world.

 Hank Canitz, Vice President, Industry Solutions, Nulogy

 Seismic forces in consumer behavior, data availability, technology advancements, workforce demographics and global disruptions are shaking up the supply chain.
 Optimizing planning capabilities has a powerful impact on an organization’s ability to increase agility, speed up processes, satisfy customers and drive value.
 The sessions in this track will provide best practices and lessons learned from companies that have optimized their demand, inventory and sales & operations capabilities.

 CSCMP partners with our EDGE sponsors to offer a presentation that focuses on the world-class products and services they offer.
 Although the series does not follow CSCMP’s traditional non-commercial educational guidelines, these sessions will provide you with the opportunity to explore the many solutions that will be offered.